-A quick note before we start: because Nielsen did not publicly issue the Q3 or Q4 2017 reports, we’ve moved to this new format to start a new longitudinal analysis.
-You can visit this article to get that earlier, comprehensive, 6-and-a-half year analysis spanning from Q1 2011-Q2 2017.
+A quick note before we start: because Nielsen did not publicly issue the Q3 or Q4 2017 reports, we recently moved to this new article format.
+You can visit this article to get that earlier, comprehensive, 6-and-a-half year analysis spanning from Q1 2011 through Q2 2017.
 You can also purchase our even deeper analysis here in the form of a presentation that goes into more detail on TV trends (Q1 2012-Q1 2017) and derives a host of insights from the data.

-Nielsen’s most recent report indicates that Americans aged 18-34 watched a weekly average of just over 14 hours of traditional TV during Q1 2018.
+Nielsen’s most recent report indicates that Americans aged 18-34 watched a daily average of 1 hour and 51 minutes of traditional TV during Q3 2018.
 What does that mean?

-In terms of a year-over-year change, Q2’s figure represents a decline of 2 hours per week, according to a review of the Q2 2017 Comparable Metrics report [download page].
-That’s down from a 2:23 year-over-year decline witnessed in Q1.
+In terms of a year-over-year change, Q3’s figure represents a decline of 23 minutes per day, according to a review of the figures provided by Nielsen.

-In percentage terms, the amount of time 18-34-year-olds as a whole spent watching traditional TV (live and time-shifted) in Q2 2018 dropped by about 12.3% from the previous year.
-Needless to say, that’s a significant chunk – about one-eighth of viewing time.
-For comparison’s sake, though, the percentage decline in viewing from Q2 2016-Q2 2017 was 13.3%, so the decline has slightly decelerated this year.
-All told, then, 18-34-year-olds continue to watch less TV, but the year-over-year drop-off was a little smaller than in Q1 and also than this time last year.
+In percentage terms, the amount of time 18-34-year-olds as a whole spent watching traditional TV (live and time-shifted) in Q3 2018 dropped by about 17.2% from the previous year.
+Needless to say, that’s a huge chunk – a drop of about 1 in every 6 minutes in just a single year.

 A quick note: the above data is averaged among the 18-34 population as a whole, meaning that it includes those (many) youth who don’t watch traditional TV.
 How many?
-Traditional TV reached 76% of 18-34-year-olds during the second quarter (compared to 87% of the adult population).
+Traditional TV reached just 73% of 18-34-year-olds during the third quarter (compared to 86% of the adult population).

 What About Other Age Groups?

 So the behaviors of Gen Xers (who could be expected to watch more at this life stage) and Boomers (now a core audience) are also very much worth analyzing.
-Teens are also worth a look as potential leading indicators.
+Teens are also worth a look as potential leading indicators of future viewing patterns.

 Age Group: 12-17

-The latest study indicates that as a whole, teens watched about 10 hours and 12 minutes of traditional TV per week, or about 1-and-a-half hours per day.
+The latest study indicates that as a whole, teens watched about 9 hours and 55 minutes of traditional TV per week, or less than 1-and-a-half hours per day.

 Age Group: 35-49

-Compared to the year-earlier period, traditional TV viewing among 35-49-year-olds declined by 1 hour and 11 minutes per week, or about 10 minutes per day.
+Compared to the year-earlier period, traditional TV viewing among 35-49-year-olds declined by 14 minutes per day.

 Age Group: 50-64

-Compared to the year-earlier period, traditional TV viewing among 50-64-year-olds declined by just 9 minutes per week, or about a minute per day.
+Compared to the year-earlier period, traditional TV viewing among 50-64-year-olds declined by just 8 minutes per day.
 Obviously, the industry is holding onto this demographic a lot more successfully…

-In percentage terms, traditional TV viewing among 50-64-year-olds was essentially flat, with just an 0.4% year-over-year decline.
+In percentage terms, traditional TV viewing among 50-64-year-olds declined by a relatively small 2.4% year-over-year.

 Age Group: 65+

-During Q2 2018, the 65+ demographic watched almost 48-and-a-half hours of traditional TV per week, which works out to an impressive (if you’d like to call it that) near-7 hours per day.
+During Q3 2018, the 65+ demographic watched an impressive (if you’d like to call it that) 6 hours and 51 minutes of traditional TV per day.

-Compared to the year-earlier period, traditional TV viewing in the 65+ group was actually up by 22 minutes per week, or a few minutes per day.
-Once again, the industry is holding onto this demographic a lot more successfully, another measure of how traditional TV’s audience is trending older over time.
+Compared to the year-earlier period, traditional TV viewing in the 65+ group was down by just 1 minute per day.
+Once again, the industry is holding onto this demographic a lot more successfully than younger Americans, another measure of how traditional TV’s audience is trending older over time.